-- Must be entered into in writing; - Time limitation of two years (extendable to three years in certain cases); and - Consideration must be given to the employee/director in exchange for accepting this clause.
+- they must be entered into in writing; - they have a time limitation of two years (extendable to three years in certain cases); and - consideration must be given to the employee/ director in exchange for accepting this clause.

 Non-disparagement clauses, where managers agree not to publicly make negative statements regarding the company, are unusual.